 Banking: What to Set Up and Where

 Clarify with HR whether your salary will be paid in IDR or your home currency before arrival.
-Most international schools in Jakarta accept bank transfer only, with no card payment option, and fees are charged annually in advance, often in US dollars.
+Most international schools in Jakarta accept bank transfer only, with fees payable termly or annually in advance.
 Plan for a significant initial outlay in the first month.

-Register with an international clinic or hospital in your first week, not when you are already unwell.
+Register with an international clinic or hospital in your first week.
 MRCCC Siloam in Semanggi, RSPI (Rumah Sakit Pusat Internasional) in Pondok Indah, and Pondok Indah Hospital are the three facilities most commonly used by expat families in South Jakarta.
 All have English-speaking staff and are accustomed to dealing with international health insurance directly.

-Ensure your international health insurance is active from the day you arrive.
-Most expat packages include coverage, but confirm the effective date with HR before departure.
-Download the IQAir app and check air quality on high-AQI days, limiting outdoor time for children when readings are poor.
-Most schools and homes in South Jakarta have air filtration.
+Most expat packages include international health insurance, but confirm the effective date with HR before departure.
+Families use the IQAir app to check air quality and keep children indoors on bad days; most schools and homes in South Jakarta have air filtration.
 See the healthcare briefing for expats in Jakarta for a fuller breakdown of hospitals, insurance, and emergency contacts.

 The most reliable way to find staff is through personal recommendations at the school gate or expat community WhatsApp groups.
 Staffing agencies exist but vary in quality.
 Always ask for a reference from the most recent employer, verify their KTP (national ID card), and agree on hours, duties, and overtime in writing from the start.

 Enrol household staff in BPJS (Indonesia's national social insurance scheme) from the beginning of employment.
 This is a legal requirement for employers, including expat families.
 BPJS covers employment injury, health, and retirement contributions.
-Failing to register creates legal exposure and is not worth the short-term saving.
+Failing to register creates legal exposure.

 Schools and the School Gate Network